 You can fly to Wellington from most international ports via Australia.
-The new Singapore Airlines route now offers an easy connection between Singapore and Wellington, with just a short transit in Canberra.
+The new Singapore Airlines route now offers an easy connection between Singapore and Wellington, with just a short transit in Melbourne.
 Wellington is less than one hour’s flight from New Zealand's other main cities and domestic services are plentiful.

 Wellington's attractive waterfront is best explored on foot, from Queens Wharf around the harbour through to the golden shores of Oriental Bay.
 The iconic Wellington cable car runs up to the botanic gardens and lookout - from there you can stroll back down to the city centre through native bush and greenery.
-Walk or bus up Mt Victoria, where you look over the whole city.
+Walk or bus up Mt Victoria, where you overlook the whole city.